Seeed-Studio/wiki-documents/docs/Wio-Terminal-IO-Digital.md

-# Using the Grove Digital Port on Rescreen
+# Using the Grove Digital Port on Wio Terminal

 <div align=center><img src="https://files.seeedstudio.com/wiki/Wio-Terminal/img/2019-12-12%2014-55-44.2019-12-12%2014_56_10.gif"/></div>

-This repo demonstrates how to use the Grove Ports on ReScreen as Digital Ports.
+This repo demonstrates how to use the Grove Ports on Wio Terminal as Digital Ports.
 You can simply use this functionality to play with the Grove Ecosystem!

 ## RPI Digital Pins